Fermented Lime Pickle

 NOTES

-• Asafoetida is a perennial herb, native to the mountains of Afghanistan and Persia and a common ingredient in Indian cuisine.
-It has been described as having a pungent odorous smell and apart from being referred to as the food of the gods and giant fennel, it is also known as stinking gum and devil’s dung.
+- Asafoetida is a perennial herb, native to the mountains of Afghanistan and Persia and a common ingredient in Indian cuisine.
+It has been described as having a pungent odorous smell and apart from being referred to as the food of the gods.
+It is also known as stinking gum and devil’s dung.
 But don’t be put off by this.
-The flavour and pungency mellows as it cooks.
+The flavour and pungency mellows during the fermentation process.
 It has the unique ability to harmonise the strong sweet, sour, and spicy flavours.
 The pickle can be made without the asafoetida powder, but it’s worth seeking it out as it provides that authentic touch.